stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 large hole I had made.
 With the deepening of the hole, which was about six feet square, the evil smell increased; and I lost all doubt of my imminent contact with the hellish thing whose emanations had cursed the house for over a century and a half.
-I wondered what it would look like&mdash;what its form and substance would be, and how big it might have waxed through long ages of life-sucking.
+I wondered what it would look like--what its form and substance would be, and how big it might have waxed through long ages of life-sucking.
 At length I climbed out of the hole and dispersed the heaped-up dirt, then arranging the great carboys of acid around and near two sides, so that when necessary I might empty them all down the aperture in quick succession.
 After that I dumped earth only along